raymondworkshop/dev.programming/python/note.md

 ### Python
-#### Python Data Model - special methods
+#### Python Data Model - A Framework/API for core language constructs

-Python interpreter invokes special methods to perform basic object operations
+Python interpreter invokes special methods to perform basic object operations.

+By using and implementing special methods of Python Data Model in your objects, your objects can **behave like the built-in types**, enabling the expressive coding style **Pythonic**.

 #### Data Sturctures
   - sequences